kshshton/claimiq-api/README.md

 # ClaimIQ API - Django REST Framework

-This is a Django REST Framework implementation of the ClaimIQ complaint management system, converted from the original FastAPI/SQLModel project.
+This is a Django REST Framework implementation of the ClaimIQ complaint management system.

 ## Features